YinxuTang/Homepage/content/project/mcm-2018/index.md

 ---
-title: " MCM 2018: Energy Production Plan"
+title: " MCM 2018: Energy Production"
-subtitle: "A New Energy Compact by Energy Profiles: Arizona, California, New Mexico, and Texas"
+subtitle: "Plan of A New Energy Compact by Energy Profiles: Arizona, California, New Mexico, and Texas"
 date: 2018-02-13T13:46:59.518Z
 summary: >-
   * Perform data analysis and modeling to determine the best energy profile and